 For us, the white village touring continues!
 Well, technically, I think we are now into “white towns” territory, or even “white city” considering our current stop is Ronda, Spain and has something like 30,000 people.
 Which is why it is simpler to stick with the Spanish “pueblos blancos”, apparently a sort of catch-all for any place in Andalusia with an exceptional amount of white buildings that tourists like us can’t seem to get enough of.

-We have also recently been joined here by a wandering American who seems to pop up at all the weirdest times (Antarctica, Argentina, Guatemala, Mongolia, Romania), adding a little much-needed socializing to our adventures.
-After a couple days of seeing the sights and testing out the beer on a wide variety of outdoor terraces, tomorrow the three of us embark on week-long road trip (more pueblos blancos, yo) around the area.
+We were also joined by a wandering American who seems to pop up at all the weirdest times (Antarctica, Argentina, Guatemala, Mongolia, Romania), adding a little much-needed socializing to our adventures.
+After a couple days of seeing the sights and testing out the beer on a wide variety of outdoor terraces, working on our list of best places to drink in Ronda, the three of us embarked on week-long road trip (more pueblos blancos, yo) around the area.
 So stay tuned for “Getting Looney in Andalusia”, or maybe “The Time We Took Looney for a Drive”, hmm, let’s call the name a work in progress for now…

 Anyway, after having Andalusia on our travel list for way too long, we were finally ready to pull the trigger last spring – we had it all planned out, hotels, hikes, scenic train trips.
 Then, well, stuff happened and 2020 kind of… ended.
 But now it’s 2021 and we’re finally here and we made it our mission to find every great viewpoint in Ronda – bridge or valley, popular or hidden, dramatic or subtle, morning or afternoon.
 We even, gasp, ventured out after dark to find the best night viewpoints in Ronda.
 And wouldn’t you know it, we organized them all and made a comprehensive list, just for you.